CustomTypeOne/LoopPatches/README.md

     * This can be enabled or disabled (default)
 1. Automatic Strategy Switching
     * Switch Dosing Strategy from Temp Basal to Automatic Bolus at a glucose level you choose
+    * When using mmol/L, use a period for the decimal separator and check that the threshold is working as expected
 1. Negative IOB Factor
     * Restrict the insulin Loop doses for negative IOB to prevent rebound lows
     * This feature is disabled by selecting a factor of 100% (default setting is 1.0, same as 100%)